dimagi/mpact/docs/index.md

 You can mouse over the icons in the top left to see what each one does.

-A good place to start is to create a new chat group.
+A good place to start is to create a new chat group, which is handled by Telegram and not the mPACT application.

 ## Creating a new chat group